anikgvsu/GVSU-CIS641-TeamCpp/docs/software_requirements_specification_final.md

 # Change Management Plan

-To ensure the successful integration of the new application into the customer's business, a comprehensive plan addressing training, ecosystem integration, and issue resolution is crucial.
+The Change Management Plan outlines the strategies and processes to ensure the smooth integration of the new application into the customer's business, emphasizing training, ecosystem integration, issue resolution, and user adoption.

 ## Training and Skill Development:
 A structured training program will be developed to cater to different user groups within the organization.
 This includes in-person workshops, virtual training sessions, and the creation of user-friendly online modules.
 Training materials will be tailored to the specific functionalities relevant to each user group, minimizing the learning curve and promoting swift adoption.